 Mr. Matheny has helped over a thousand separate clients on compliance and export licensing matters, including with respect to:

 - The export of multi-million dollar equipment to China for use in a Pakistani nuclear power plant;

 - U.S. sanctions against a hospital associated with a Colombian drug cartel;

 - Underwater autonomous vehicles exported for scientific exploration;

 - “Deemed” exports relating to the disclosure of EAR-controlled ultraviolet LED technology to Chinese nationals and the disclosure of ITAR-controlled optoelectronics technology to Israeli nationals;

 - An ocean common carrier regarding ITAR ramifications of carrying armed security personnel to defend against piracy in the Gulf of Aden;

 - Compliance with SEC reporting requirements pertaining to Iran-related transactions of affiliates of U.S. public companies; and

-- Over 100 different companies that manufacture software enabling encryption functionality.
+- Scores of companies that manufacture software enabling encryption functionality.

 Mr. Matheny’s FCPA work includes the development and installation of FCPA compliance programs for companies in diverse industries, from private equity firms and equipment manufacturers to software developers and satellite communications companies.
-He has investigated potential corrupt practices in Brazil, China, India, and Saudi Arabia, and has advised investors on the potential risks of acquiring companies where the risk for corrupt practices is apparent.
+He has investigated potential corrupt practices in Brazil, China, India, and Saudi Arabia, among other places, and has advised investors on corporate acquisitions where the risk for corrupt practices is apparent.